MazamaScience/ASIC-2026/README.md

 ingesting sensor data.
 Simplified spatial datasets for countries and timezones are installed with the package but other, larger datasets must be installed manually in a dedicated directory.
-Work with the **AirSensor2** package requires installation of dastasets with state and county boundaries.
+Work with the **AirSensor2** package requires installation of datasets with state and county boundaries.

 The default location for spatial data used in this workshop is underneath your home directory in `~/Data/Spatial/`.
 The following chunk of code will